Healthier Carrot Cake Muffins

 Instructions

-• Preheat oven to 350 degrees.
-Line 2 muffin tins with 18 foil liners (do not use paper or silicone) or spray the wells with baking spray, set aside.
+• Preheat the oven to 350 degrees Fahrenheit (177 degrees Celsius).
+Line 2 muffin tins with 18 foil liners (do not use paper liners or silicone liners) or spray the wells with baking spray.
+Set aside.

-• In the bowl of a stand mixer, beat together the brown sugar, coconut oil, applesauce and vanilla extract until well combined.
-It's ok if the mixture gets slightly grainy, but it shouldn't be clumpy.
-Add the eggs one at a time, then add the shredded carrot, mixing until incorporated.
+• In the bowl of a stand mixer, beat together the brown sugar, melted coconut oil, applesauce, and vanilla extract until well combined.
+It’s okay if the mixture gets slightly grainy, but it shouldn’t be clumpy.
+Add the eggs one at a time.
+Add the shredded carrot and mix until incorporated.

-• In a large mixing bowl whisk together the flours, oats, baking soda, salt, cinnamon, ginger, nutmeg and cloves.
-With mixing speed on low, alternate adding the dry ingredients and the coconut milk or Greek yogurt, starting with the dry ingredients first.
+• In a large mixing bowl, whisk together the flours, oats, baking soda, salt, cinnamon, ginger, nutmeg, and cloves.
+With the mixing speed on low, alternate adding the dry ingredients and the coconut milk or Greek yogurt, starting with the dry ingredients first.
 Mix until a thick batter forms, just until there are no flour pockets remaining.
 Be careful not to overmix.

-• Using a large cookie (#20 or 3.5 tbsp.) scoop, place equal amounts of batter into each well.
-Place in the oven and bake for 18-22 minutes or until the tops are moist but firm.
+• Using a large cookie scoop (#20 or 3.5 tbsp.), place equal amounts of batter into each well.
+Place in the preheated oven and bake for 18–22 minutes or until the tops are moist but firm.
 Remove from the oven and allow to cool in the pan for 5 minutes before transferring to a wire rack to cool completely.

 NOTES